• Facebook

 Setting functional requirements

-The team creates and approves the solution’s functional decomposition to cover key business processes in the most efficient way.
-Functional requirements depend on the final vision of the expected product.
+The team creates and approves the solution’s functional decomposition to cover key business processes most efficiently.
+Naturally, functional requirements depend on the final vision of the expected product.
 By showing various models, functional Decomposition, Key Business Processes, and Sequence Diagrams it is possible to visualize the future result.

 Non-functional requirements